jcustenborder/drunkenoctop.us-1/docs/contributing.md

-#Contributing
+# Contributing

-Aside from contributing at my [Patreon page], I could use some help with development and testing.
-I no longer have the resources of the company to help me test firmware; all I have is an Einsy Retro upgraded first-generation Mini and a TAZ 5.
+We could use some help with development and testing.
+We need access to resources to help test firmware;
 Because of this, *Drunken Octopus* will need to be a collaborative effort to survive.

 Here’s how you can participate: